joelwking/devnet-create-meraki-api/netops/workshop_instructions.md

 passwd: password updated successfully
 ```
 ### Ansible hacking
+I wrote the ansible-hacking environment as a [mock](https://en.wikipedia.org/wiki/Mock_object) object to facilitate debugging.
+My goal was to facilitate remote execution and debugging from PyCharm Pro, without the need to install Ansible from source and execute the `ansible/hacking/test-module` to test my code.

 #### Download ansible-hacking
 Download the python and JSON files to the `~/ansible/playbooks/library` directory